requarks/docs-legacy/wiki/install/git.md

 ## Using SSH

 You must define private key (**privateKey**) location when using the SSH authentication method.
-If the private key must **NOT** be protected by a passphrase.
+The private key must **NOT** be protected by a passphrase.
 If you want to a passphrase, you must configure your ssh-agent to handle it.
 Wiki.js will use the standard ssh executable installed on your system.

 Example:
 ```yaml